Measured Progress Special Ed Portfolio Scoring:

 Regular MCAS scoring is (apparently) mostly being done at the flagship Dover, NH facility.
 This is just barely within commuting distance from Boston's northern suburbs.
 When Measured Progress was competing for the MCAS contract, they made some perfunctory marketing efforts to interest Massachusetts residents in crossing the state line to work at the scoring center.
 Now that the the contract has been won, such efforts are no longer necessary.

-The Alternate Assessment (i.e., the Special Ed test) is scored in Massachusetts, usually at a temporary facility in Marlboro, MA.
+The Alternate Assessment (i.e., the Special Ed test) is scored in Massachusetts, at a temporary facility in Waltham, MA.
 Alternate Assessment scoring is much more complicated than regular scoring, because each student will have a very elaborate portfolio detailing what she has learned during the scoring year.

-The application deadline is April 27, 2007 (the last Friday of the month).
+The application deadline is April 28, 2009 (the last Wednesday of the month).
 You could apply via a web form or you could mail or fax in a paper application.
-Supposedly, applicants will be contacted by May 11, 2007, which is only two weeks after the deadline.
-There will be three weeks of scoring:
+Supposedly, applicants will be contacted by May 8, 2007, which is less than two weeks after the deadline.
+There will be three weeks of scoring.
+You can do 1 to 3 weeks of scoring, but you can't just do the last week only:

 Click below for:

 To be eligible, you should be be a licensed Massachusetts teacher, preferably "Sped" certified.
 "Related service providers" are also eligible.
 The pay is not very high: $120/ scoring day (roughly $15/hr.)
-Training days are even less lucrative: $75/day, which is about as much as you would make spending the day behind a cash register.
-However, continuing education credits are available.
-Moreover, you do get mileage ($0.31/miles) as well as overnight accomodation if you happen to live more than 50 miles from the scoring center.)
+Training days are even less lucrative: $75/day.
+(The 2009 recruitment letter fails to mention mileage, but if you read the fine print in the application, you see that you do get 40 cents a mile if you commute to the facility in Waltham.
+If you come from more than 50 miles away, you get a hotek room as well on Monday thru Thursday nights.)
+Continuing education credits are available.
 And you would of course have the honor of being a member of the prestigious MCAS-Alt Scoring Institute!

 Measured Progress's Crystal Tenney is in charge of incoming applications.
 Her contact info is: